Toys

 Curated by Chiara Andrea Cima

-Have you ever felt the feeling of being betrayed?
+Ever get the feeling you’ve been cheated?
 Do you think it's fun to turn rebellion into cash?
-These questions thrown to the public before leaving the stage over 30 years ago by John Joseph Lydon known to all as Johnny Rotten - which marked the end of the Sex Pistols - are the same ones that drive CANEMORTO's creative path.
-This explosive “combo” launches an assault on the dominant culture and its conventions, fueling his legend, day after day, using all the necessary means.
-CANEMORTO use oil paint, engraving and spray with ease; the create installations, music, poetry, performances, videos.
-But on the street, their true and only “home” it is pure muralist brutalism, a term that indicates not only their acting in complete freedom, but
+These questions, hurled at the public over 30 years ago by John Joseph Lydon—better known as Johnny Rotten—marked the end of the Sex Pistols.
+These same questions fuel CANEMORTO's creative path.
+This explosive trio launches an assault on dominant culture and its conventions, building their legend day by day, using any means necessary.
+CANEMORTO handle oil paints, engraving, and spray cans with ease; they create installations, music, poetry, performances, and videos.
+Yet on the street—their true and only home—it’s all about pure muralist brutalism.
+An approach defined not only by uncompromising freedom but also by the feeling of existing on the margins of the world.

 Giacomo Spazio

-Filmed and edited by Marco Proserpio
+Video filmed and edited by Marco Proserpio

 Written and performed by CANEMORTO